I recently received a call from someone who wanted me to copyright their newly written children’s book.

 Example questions a copywriter will ask.

-- What do you want to achieve by hiring me?
+- What would you like to achieve by hiring me?

 Where a few words or decisive sentence is all that’s needed to entice action.